 1: Find Through Dialer

-The first and foremost method on How to Get IMEI is to use a dialer code, which after dialing, will show your phone’s IMEI number on display.
+The first and foremost method How to Get IMEI is to use a dialer code, which after dialling, will show your phone’s IMEI number on display.

 You only have to open the Stock Dialer App and dial *#06#, and it’ll show your device’s IMEI number.
 If you have a dual-SIM smartphone, then it’ll show you two numbers against each SIM card.